nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 The HAMMERCRAWL! method uses a set of special "Meta-Actions" to completely randomize the creation of the Dungeon that the party is exploring.
 The core tools used in this are a full set of [Dungeonmorph][] Dice and/or cards, a full set of Warhammer Fantasy Roleplay 3rd Edition special dice, and an array of mostly-online random generators.

 HAMMERCRAWL! is not meant to be a core game system.
-Instead it is my own custom-written method for running "Old School" dungeon crawl style games with 100% game randomization.
+Instead it is my own custom-compiled home-rules method for running "Old School" dungeon crawl style games with 100% game randomization.
 Characters, dungeon rooms, encounters, and more - all are generated randomly.
 It works best with games that favor this kind of dungeon play - I recommend [Dark Dungeons][] of the OSR realm.